saikatkumardey/saikatkumardey.github.io/posts/19-mobilenets/19-mobilenet-v1.md

 where $P_1$ and $C_1$ are the number of parameters and computations for the original network ($\beta = 1$).
 As we can see, the resolution multiplier does not affect the number of parameters, but reduces the number of computations quadratically.

 The optimal values of $\alpha$ and $\beta$ depend on the resource constraints and accuracy requirements of the application.
 For example, if the application requires high accuracy and has sufficient resources, then $\alpha = 1$ and $\beta = 1$ would be the best choice.
 However, if the application requires low latency and has limited resources, then smaller values of $\alpha$ and $\beta$ would be more suitable.

+# Wrapping up

+In this blog post, we have learned about mobilenets, a family of efficient and compact neural networks for mobile and embedded vision applications.
+We have explained how mobilenets use depth-wise separable convolutions to reduce the number of parameters and computations compared to standard convolutions.
+We have also discussed how mobilenets use width and resolution multipliers to control the network size and accuracy trade-off.

+We hope that this blog post has given you a basic understanding of mobilenets and inspired you to explore them further.
+In the next blog posts, we will dive deeper into MobileNetV2 and MobileNetV3.